Learn the functionalities for exploring the properties of raster datasets.

 When you read in a large raster it will be broken into multiple tiles (DataFrame rows) to improve performance.
 This means that when you retrieve properties for the tiles in a raster DataFrame, you will see the properties for each tile separately.

-If you want to aggregate to retrieve properties across the entire dataset, you need to work across the rows in the DataFrame
+If you want to aggregate and retrieve properties across the entire dataset, you need to work across the rows in the DataFrame.

-In the example below, we aggregate across all rows (raster tiles) in our DataFrame to obtain properties about the full raster that was ingested.
+In the example below, we aggregate across all rows (raster tiles) in the DataFrame to obtain properties about the full raster.

 The aggregation below includes: